-EZ-SCREEN LS Basic Safety Light Curtain
+EZ-SCREEN LS Safety Light Curtain shown without and with the optional EZLSA-K30LGR EZ-LIGHT

-Banner EZ-SCREEN LS Basic is a two-piece (emitter and receiver), redundant, microprocessor-controlled, opposed-mode optoelectronic "light curtain" or "safety light screen".
-Models are available in 23 mm resolution.
+Banner EZ-SCREEN LS is a two-piece (emitter and receiver), redundant, microprocessor-controlled, opposed-mode optoelectronic "light curtain" or "safety light screen".
+Models are available in 14 mm, 23 mm, or 40 mm resolution.
+Up to four pairs of SLLC.. model emitters and receivers can be cascaded together.

 Emitters have a row of synchronized modulated infrared (invisible) light-emitting diodes (LEDs) in a robust, compact metal housing.
 Receivers have a corresponding row of synchronized photodetectors.
 The sensing field created by the emitter and receiver is called the "defined area"; its width and height are determined by the length of the sensor pair and the distance between them.
-The sensing range spans from 100 mm to 8 m (4 in to 26 ft), which decreases if corner mirrors or lens shields are used.
+The sensing range spans: